The Very Beginning

 The two boys that had bullied her off her game were avidly ignoring them both as Darien shot them heated glares.

-She stood nervous and uncertainly before him, her cheeks nearly glowing from her humiliation earlier and now enduring the intensity of his dark blue eyes.
-She kept her gaze averted to her feet, playing with her fingernails meekly.
+She stood nervous and uncertainly before him, her cheeks already glowing from her humiliation earlier and now enduring the intensity of his dark blue eyes.
+She kept her gaze averted to her feet, playing with her fingernails meekly as her face flushed even more.

 "Darien Shields."
 He offered, hands firm on her small shoulders, ducking his head to the side to meet her clear blue eyes.